betagouv/sillon/README.md

 ### PDF generation

-You need Docker installed and the built website running to execute:
+You need [Prince](https://www.princexml.com/) installed through your package manager and to have the built website running to execute:

 ```bash
 make generate-pdf
 ```

+_(Ideally we wanted to use a Docker container directly but there is an ongoing issue with it https://github.com/signcl/docusaurus-prince-pdf/issues/34)_

 ### IDE